 - Price protection that partially reimburses you if you find lower prices on items you’ve purchased.

 What to watch out for

-Interest rates for student credit cards are typically high, since students usually don’t have strong credit scores.
-The lower your score, the lower interest rates you’re likely to get.
+Interest rates for student credit cards are typically high, since students might not have strong credit scores.
+A lower score will likely land you with higher interest rates.

-Balance transfers let you move debt from other places to your credit card.
+Balance transfers let you move debt from other sources to your credit card.
 Cash advances let you draw cash from your credit card.
-Most cards let you make these transactions, though the Deserve Edu doesn’t.
+Most cards let you make these transactions, but the Deserve® Edu Card doesn’t.

 Though that technically limits your options, it might not be a bad thing.
-People often get in trouble with balance transfers and cash advances, accumulating lots of debt on their credit cards.
-By not making these transactions, you keep things simple by sticking to purchases only.
+Consumers often get in trouble with balance transfers and cash advances, accumulating debt on their credit cards that eventually becomes difficult to manage.
+You can keep things simple by sticking to purchases only.